chronicleprotocol/documentation/docs/Intro/feeds.md

 This type of oracle uses a combination of exchange and market rates.

 For example, the
-[WUSDM / USD](https://chroniclelabs.org/dashboard/oracle/WUSDM/USD?blockchain=&txn=0x6134341c8146ba21fb9feca1c5f465d3d5b26dcad4874196b4425861c53666cc&contract=0xdC6720c996Fad27256c7fd6E0a271e2A4687eF18) oracle uses the market prices from DEXs for USDM, and transforms them using the fundamental value of the wrapped price.
+[WSTETH/USD](https://chroniclelabs.org/dashboard/oracle/WSTETH/USD#blockchain=ETH&contract=0xA770582353b573CbfdCC948751750EeB3Ccf23CF&txn=0x729386eca08be935623c5ca6bac032cb01d4bb2c1ab221f307d5275af24bc6c3) oracle uses both market prices for WSTETH as well as the fundamental value of the unwrapping WSTETH to STETH along with STETH market prices.